tccmobile/cpp-linked-list/README.md

 3. When prompted, click "Reopen in Container"
 4. The development environment will be automatically set up

+### Using GitHub Codespaces

+As an alternative to local development, you can use GitHub Codespaces:

+1. Navigate to the GitHub repository
+2. Click the green "Code" button
+3. Select the "Codespaces" tab
+4. Click "Create codespace on main"

+The codespace will automatically:
+- Set up the development environment
+- Install all necessary extensions
+- Configure CMake
+- Open the workspace in VS Code in your browser

+You can then proceed directly to the [Building and Running](#building-and-running) section.

 ## Building and Running

 This project uses CMake as its build system.
 To build and run the project: